Your programme in sum

 To test if Microsoft Teams works for you, click on your photo (or initials) at the top right of the Teams window.
 Go to Settings > Devices > Make a test call.
 After the test call, you'll see a screen that tells you whether your system is set up properly or what else you need to do.
 For Teams to work optimally, it is often enough to connect your device directly to the Internet via cable instead of wifi.
 See the fold-out below for more tips.

-When attending lectures in one of our university buildings, please keep in mind thar you must keep a distance of 1.5 metres from each other.
+When attending lectures in one of our university buildings, please keep in mind that you must keep a distance of 1.5 metres from each other and stick to the house rules.
 We try to plan our lectures in such a way that you will be able to avoid rush hour as much as possible.

 If a course takes place partly at Utrecht University, you will need to attend the meetings at the university if the lecturer invites you to do so.
 Throughout the first semester of the 2020-2021 academic year, however, you have the right to attend lectures from home, for example because you or a close relative is part of a vulnerable group.